The webinar took place March 29, 2018. Missed it? Scroll down to watch the full recording and download resources shared during the webinar.

 If we’ve learned one thing in our years of organizing across the LGBTQ South, it’s that there is a wealth of creative and inspiring grassroots leaders across the region – in rural areas, small towns, and big cities – working tirelessly to make lasting change in their hometowns.
 These same groups often fund their work out of their own pockets and face multiple barriers to accessing adequate funding for their work.

-That’s why we’re excited to announce that we’re partnering with the Grassroots Institute for Fundraising Training (GIFT), to host the upcoming webinar “Community Organizing & Grassroots Fundraising: A Match Made for Movement-Building.”
+That’s why we partnered with the Grassroots Institute for Fundraising Training (GIFT), to host the webinar “Community Organizing & Grassroots Fundraising: A Match Made for Movement-Building,” the first installation of a pair of webinars about grassroots fundraising: the first webinar in English only and the second webinar in Spanish only.
+To learn more about the webinar in Spanish, click here.

-This interactive and resource-packed free webinar will explore how fundraising is inherently tied to the work of movement-building, how fundraising can be a form of radical self-empowerment, and provide a comprehensive introduction to grassroots fundraising – including crafting an annual fundraising plan and exploring different fundraising strategies.
+This interactive and resource-packed free webinar explored how fundraising is inherently tied to the work of movement-building, how fundraising can be a form of radical self-empowerment, and provided a comprehensive introduction to grassroots fundraising – including crafting an annual fundraising plan and exploring different fundraising strategies.

 Program Director, Grassroots Institute for Fundraising Training (GIFT)